Agoric/safe-modules/PURITY_CHECKER_RULES.md

     and if it extends (i.e. inherits from) a pure class (not just a purifiable class).

+More interesting top level computation is comparatively rare, but still common enough for us to accommodate it when we can.

+-   A ***function call*** to a named function, like `makePoint(3, 5)`.
--   To verify that a function call, like `makePoint(3, 5)`, is purifiable, we look at the function definition.
+    To determine whether it is purifyable, we look at the function definition.
        * The function must be named and defined in the same module.
          Otherwise the function call is rejected.
-This seems severe, but remember, this only applies to function calls used to initialize top level state, which should be relatively rare.
        * We analyze the function's body by inlining it in the context of that function call, treating each parameter as a `let` declaration initializing that parameter to that argument.
-         But be careful not to confuse scopes!
-Within the body of the function we analyze uses of the parameter variables by our variable rules above.
+         While being careful not to confuse scopes, within the body of the function we analyze uses of the parameter variables by our variable rules above.